 Skip to content

-In this tutorial we will deploy a Large Language Model (LLM) on Jetstream, running inference locally on the smallest GPU node available, then we will install a web-chat interface (Open-WebUI) and serve it with HTTPS using Caddy.
+In this tutorial we deploy a Large Language Model (LLM) on Jetstream, run inference locally on the smallest currently available GPU node (g3.medium, 10 GB VRAM), then install a web chat interface (Open WebUI) and serve it with HTTPS using Caddy.

-This tutorial is based on work by Tijmen de Haan, the author of Cosmosage.
+This tutorial is adapted from work by Tijmen de Haan, the author of Cosmosage.

 g3.medium 10